Running for health: A cost benefit analysis

 Some basic principles underpin running if you want to gain the health, enjoyment, and/or competitive advantages.

-Running or jogging may not suit everyone: physiological hereditary dispositions may limit running ability.
+Running or jogging may not suit everyone: physiological hereditary characteristics may limit running ability.

 Jogging versus running